sindrsh/mathworld/README.md

 * [Asymptote](https://asymptote.sourceforge.io/)

 ## Roadmap
+(Check the Issues tab for more specific tasks)
 * Making minigames </br>
 Other than running from source, the minigames can be cheked out at [itch.io](https://sindrsh.itch.io/mathworld)
-* Writing a more complete story
+* Writing a more complete story about the mathlings
-* Making an outline of a map.
-Preferably with something appearing when a mini game is completed.
+* Completing the first part of the MathWorld; the "Counting" part.

 ## Outline
 ### Story
 Some creatures, let's call them mathlings, arrive at an empty planet, and have to discover the basics of math by themselves.
-The mathlings does not have any spoken language, hence they must discover the math by finding the patterns and relations (as opposed to reading information).
+The mathlings does not have any spoken language, hence they must discover the math by finding patterns and relations (as opposed to reading information).

 ### Map
-The planet starts off containing landscape only, but as the mathlings make their mathematical discoveries, they will be able to build roads, buildings, etc. Different topics of math will define different parts of the landscape.
-By completing mini games of a topic, the mathlings get access to new type of buildings and new topics.
+The planet starts off containing landscape only, but as the mathlings make their mathematical discoveries, their world gain roads and buildings.
+Different topics of math will define different parts of the landscape.
+By completing minigames of a topic, the mathlings get access to new type of buildings and new topics.

 ### Topics
 Most topics will be focusing on three types of skills: